IBM-Cloud/ansible-collection-ibm/examples/simple-vm-power-vs/README.md

     Note: Modules also support the 'ibmcloud_region' parameter.

+4. Export desired IBM Cloud zone to the 'IC_ZONE' environment variable:

+    ```
+    export IC_ZONE=<ZONE_NAMW_HERE>
+    ```

+    Note: This is used of multizone supported power instances.

-4. Update the ibmcollection path in `ansible.cfg` if collections are installed in non default path
+5. Update the ibmcollection path in `ansible.cfg` if collections are installed in non default path

 ### Create